Skip to main content

 Field Campaigns

-On October 2023, SLAP was flown over Great Salt Lake to study high salinity water.
+On October 10, 2023, SLAP was flown over Great Salt Lake to observe extremely high salinity water.

 SLAP H-pol radiometer retrieved brightness temperature